kubernetes/enhancements/keps/sig-windows/1001-windows-cri-containerd/README.md

 - Termination messages (depends on single file mounts)
 - /etc/hosts (c:\windows\system32\drivers\etc\hosts) file mapping

-#### Improved isolation and compatibility between Windows pods using Hyper-V
+#### Increasing the forward-compatibility and security of Windows pods by leveraging Hyper-V

+Currently, the only way to run Hyper-V isolation in Kubernetes is to use the deprecated `experimental` isolation type, which was added in v1.10.

-Hyper-V enables each pod to run within it’s own hypervisor partition, with a separate kernel.
+Hyper-V is capable of running a pod within it’s own hypervisor partition, with a separate kernel.
 This means that we can build forward-compatibility for containers across Windows OS versions - for example a container built using Windows Server 1809, could be run on a node running Windows Server 1903.
 This pod would use the Windows Server 1809 kernel to preserve full compatibility, and other pods could run using either a shared kernel with the node, or their own isolated Windows Server 1903 kernels.
 Containers requiring 1809 and 1903 (or later) cannot be mixed in the same pod, they must be deployed in separate pods so the matching kernel may be used.
 Running Windows Server version 1903 containers on a Windows Server 2019/1809 host will not work.

 In addition, some customers may desire hypervisor-based isolation as an additional line of defense against a container break-out attack.

-Adding Hyper-V support would use [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/#runtime-class).
+We propose adding scheduling support directly into Kubernetes by leveraging the [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/#runtime-class) feature.

 3 typical RuntimeClass names would be configured in CRI-ContainerD to support common deployments:

 - runhcs-wcow-process [default] - process isolation is used, container & node OS version must match
 - runhcs-wcow-hypervisor - Hyper-V isolation is used, Pod will be compatible with containers built with Windows Server 2019 / 1809.
 Physical memory overcommit is allowed with overages filled from pagefile.
 - runhcs-wcow-hypervisor-1903 - Hyper-V isolation is used, Pod will be compatible with containers built with Windows Server 1903.
 Physical memory overcommit is allowed with overages filled from pagefile.

-Using Hyper-V isolation does require some extra memory for the isolated kernel & system processes.
-This could be accounted for by implementing the [PodOverhead](https://kubernetes.io/docs/concepts/containers/runtime-class/#runtime-class) proposal for those runtime classes.
-We would include a recommended PodOverhead in the default CRDs, likely between 100-200M.

 #### Improve Control over Memory & CPU Resources with Hyper-V

 The Windows kernel itself cannot provide reserved memory for pods, containers or processes.
-They are always fulfilled using virtual allocations which could be paged out later.
-However, using a Hyper-V partition improves control over memory and CPU cores.
-Hyper-V can either allocate memory on-demand (while still enforcing a hard limit), or it can be reserved as a physical allocation up front.
-Physical allocations may be able to enable large page allocations within that range (to be confirmed) and improve cache coherency.
-CPU core counts may also be limited so a pod only has certain cores available, rather than shares spread across all cores, and applications can tune thread counts to the actually available cores.
+Instead, it uses "virtual allocations" which may be paged out later.

+However, using a Hyper-V partition improves control over memory and CPU cores, because of the fact that Hyper-V can either:
+- allocate memory on-demand (while still enforcing a hard limit)
+- reserve memory up gront, as a physical allocation

+Physical allocations can enable large page allocations within that range (to be confirmed), improve cache coherency, and limit CPU core counts (so a pod only has certain cores available, rather than shares spread across all cores).

+This allows applications to tune thread counts directly against the number of available cores.

-Operators could deploy additional RuntimeClasses with more granular control for performance critical workloads:
+Operators could deploy additional RuntimeClasses with more granular control for performance critical workloads, for example:

 - 2019-Hyper-V-Reserve: Hyper-V isolation is used, Pod will be compatible with containers built with Windows Server 2019 / 1809.
 Memory reserve == limit, and is guaranteed to not page out.
   - 2019-Hyper-V-Reserve-<N>Core: Same as above, except all but <N> CPU cores are masked out.